• Skip to primary navigation

 Gua Bao Toppings:

-• 1 Small bunch coriander (cilantro) - roughly torn
+• 1 small bunch coriander (cilantro) roughly torn

-• 2 red chillies - sliced into thin strips
+• 2 red chillies sliced into thin strips

-• 4 spring onions (scallions) - sliced into thin strips
+• 4 spring onions (scallions) sliced into thin strips

 • 1 tbsp sesame seeds

-• 2 tbsp toasted cashew nuts - chopped
+• 2 tbsp toasted cashew nuts chopped

 • Start by making the bao buns.

-• Place the flour, sugar, salt and yeast in a bowl and mix together.
+• Place the flour, sugar, salt, and yeast in a bowl and mix together.

 • Add the milk, warm water and butter to a jug and stir together until the butter melts.
 Stir the liquid mixture into the flour mixture at first with a spoon, and then with your hands.
 Turn out onto a floured surface and knead for 10 minutes.
 Alternatively, you can do this in a mixer fitted with a dough hook.

 • Place the dough in an oiled bowl.
-Cover (with clingfilm or a damp tea toweand leave to prove until doubled in size - about 90 minutes - 2 hours).
+Cover (with clingfilm or a damp tea towel and leave to prove until doubled in size - about 90 minutes - 2 hours).

 • After the dough has proved, tip it out of the bowl onto a floured surface.
-Knead the dough again and split into 10 balls.
+Knead the dough again and split it into 10 balls.
 Place a piece of baking parchment on your work surface and roll each ball into an oval on top of the parchment, using a rolling pin – approx. 12cm x 8cm.

 • Brush the ovals with the olive oil and fold each oval over, using a chopstick in the middle to fold over to leave a little space in the fold (so the oil is on the inside of the fold).
 Remove the chopstick.

 • Prepare two oven trays by lining each with a piece of baking parchment.
-Place the buns on the trays - still on the the baking parchment - as this will help you to move them later.
+Place the buns on the trays - still on the baking parchment - as this will help you to move them later.
 Cover each tray with clingfilm or a carrier bag* (see note 1) and leave to prove for a further hour, until puffed up.

 • Whilst the bao buns are steaming, you can continue to cook the pork belly.
-Chop the pork into bite sized chunks.
+Chop the pork into bite-sized chunks.
 Add 1 tbsp. of the oil to a frying pan, and then mix the remaining glaze ingredients in a small bowl.

 • Heat the oil and add in the pork, salt and pepper, frying on a high heat until the pork starts to turn golden.
 Now pour the glaze over the pork and continue to cook until the pork looks dark and sticky - about 6-7 minutes.
 Turn off the heat and transfer to a warm bowl until you're ready to assemble the gua bao.